erik-riklund/jep-css/README.md

 > Please note that this project is in early development. 🚧

 **Just Enough Styling (JES)** is a plain-language abstraction that reimagines the way CSS is written.
-It’s not a replacement for CSS, but rather a more readable way to express it.
+Its purpose is not to replace CSS, but to provide a more expressive and readable alternative.

 <img src=dashboard.png style="max-width:100%"><br>